smillims/kottans-frontend/README.md

 <img src="task_js_dom/udacity-dom.png">

-***My expectations from course <a href="https://classroom.udacity.com/courses/ud117">JavaScript and the DOM</a>***: I thinked that it will be more easely, but in real I have trouble with this task when did practice.
+***My expectations from course <a href="https://classroom.udacity.com/courses/ud117" target="_blank">JavaScript and the DOM</a>***: I thinked that it will be more easely, but in real I have trouble with this task when did practice.

 ---